 When patients come in with that kind of first impression, it’s not surprising that they approach the whole process with apprehension.
 Doctor’s office visits rate as one of the most anxiety-inducing experiences among adults.
 Dental visits are even worse.
 So anything a doctor, dentist, or another medical practitioner can do to combat that unease is a welcome and important change.

-Recently, many doctors and medical professionals have discovered the value or decorative fluorescent light covers.
+Recently, many doctors and medical professionals have discovered the value or decorative fluorescent light panels.
 These covers do two things that keep patients happier and increase patient satisfaction.
 First, they change the light that comes from the fluorescent fixtures.
 The light becomes less irritating and physiologically harmful.
 Second, the designs can change the feeling of a room.
 They brighten up the space and give patients something beautiful to look at.
 The added beauty can do a lot to take the edge off the medically-induced terror many patients experience.

 What Happens When You Have Unfiltered Fluorescent Lights